IMERSS Biodiversity Visualisations Mini-Portal

 Átl’ka7tsem/Howe Sound

-A preliminary visualisation of the species list for the Átl’ka7tsem/Howe Sound UNESCO Biosphere Reserve, compiled by the Squamish Environment Society under the direction of Judith Holm.
-This compiles information citizen science data from iNaturalist, institutional scientific data from the Royal BC Museum and the UBC Beaty Biodiversity Museum as well as data from local specialists such as K. Ricker and C. Dale's checklist of birds and the Squamish Environment Society itself.
+A preliminary visualisation of the species list for the Átl’ka7tsem/Howe Sound UNESCO Biosphere Reserve, compiled by Judith Holm on bealf of the Squamish Environment Society.
+This visualisation compiles data from iNaturalist, the Royal BC Museum and the UBC Beaty Biodiversity Museum and from local naturalists, e.g., K. Ricker and C. Dale's bird checklist.

 The "fusion" file specifying the weaving of the data sources can be found in GitHub at fusion.json5 and the final raw observation data prior to visualisation is at reintegrated.csv.